rouyng/airspotbot/README.md

 * "Key" column sets the ICAO aircraft type code or registration number.
 * "Type" should be either "RN" for registration number or "TC" for ICAO type code.
 * "Mil Only" should be set to Y or N. This column only has an effect for rows with type set to "TC".
 When set to Y, only military aircraft with that type code will be tweeted.
 This feature exists because many military aircraft show up on ADSBexchange with civilian type codes.
 For example, a UH-72 Lakota will appear with a EC45 type code (referring to the Eurocopter EC145 civilian model it is based on).
 If you are only interested in spotting military UH-72s but not civilian EC145 helicopters, setting "Mil only" to Y will only show those aircraft with a type code of EC45 that are flagged as military.
- * The "Description" field is optional, if filled in this will be added to the default tweet text.
+ * The "Description" field is optional, if filled in this will replace the type code in the tweet's text.